Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.AvailabilityZone.md

 ### Configure with Azure template

-To set availability zones for a API management service
+To set availability zones for a API Management instance:

 - Set `zones` to a minimum of two zones from `["1", "2", "3"]`, ensuring the number of zones match `sku.capacity`.
 - Set `properties.additionalLocations[*].zones` to a minimum of two zones from `["1", "2", "3"]`, ensuring the number of zones match `properties.additionalLocations[*].sku.capacity`.